koykov/dlqdump/readme.md

 Queue has two abstraction layers.
 The first is param `Encoder` - special component, that must implement interface [`Encoder`](encoder.go).
 That component takes the arbitrary item and tries to serialize it to buffer `dst`.
-Serialized data will send to the storage afterward.
+Serialized data will send to storage afterward.

-`dlqdump` has several builtin encoders:
+`dlqdump` has several built-in encoders:
 [builtin](encoder/builtin.go) и
 [marshaller](encoder/marshaller.go).
 The first may serialize string/bytes data or types implements `Byter` and `Stringer` interfaces.